Mirror Man (The Human League song)

-"Mirror Man" is a 1982 song by the British synthpop group The Human League.
+"Mirror Man" is a 1982 song by the British synth-pop group The Human League.
 It was released as a single in the UK on 12 November 1982 and peaked at number two in the UK Singles Chart.
 It was written jointly by lead singer Philip Oakey with keyboard players Jo Callis and Ian Burden, and produced by Martin Rushent.

 Background

 "Mirror Man" (originally titled "Can't Get To Sleep At Night") was the first track written and recorded by the Human League after they returned from their World Tour, conducted in the wake of the enormous international success of their album Dare.
 "Mirror Man" was conceived and written as a celebration of Oakey and Philip Adrian Wright's love of Motown records.
 It has been described as electronic northern soul, with Oakey's main verses delivered in deliberate sentences with emphasis on the last word of each sentence.
 Vocalists Susan Ann Sulley and Joanne Catherall feature prominently throughout the song but have no lyrics, providing backing vocals of "oohs" and "ahhs".
 Recording and production was overseen by Martin Rushent, who had produced the band's album Dare.

 Speculation about who was the titular 'Mirror Man' was ended in 1988 when, during interviews to promote the band's Greatest Hits album, Oakey revealed that it was about Adam Ant.
 Oakey had become concerned that Ant was starting to believe his own publicity, and was in danger of losing touch with reality.
 Oakey had avoided revealing this at the time for fear of offending the song's subject.

 The song was released as a single in the UK in November 1982.
 It was the first new single the band had released since the phenomenal success of "Don't You Want Me" almost a year earlier.
 The single was tipped by the media to be the band's second Christmas number-one single in the UK, but peaked just short, at number two.
 The single did however reach number one in Ireland earlier that month and also reached the Top 10 in Canada the following February.

 Its release in the US was delayed until May 1983 where it was incorporated into the stop gap EP Fascination!.
 A&M Records, the band's record company in the US, had refused to release it as a single "unless there was to be an album hot on its heels".
 The track peaked at number 30 on the Billboard Hot 100 in the fall of 1983.

 Cash Box described the song as "a cross between the Four Seasons' chestnut 'Let's Hang On,' and the rock-steady rhythms of the mid-'60s Motown vault."